The German St Nicholas Tradition- What is St Nicholas Day?

 German St Nicholas Tradition

-In Germany, St Nikolaus and his companion, visit homes on the evening of the 5th, and ask whether Children were behaving.
-St Nikolaus would be dressed in white robes and carrying a book (to double check the year’s transgressions) and his Bishop’s Staff.
-Kids would be tested for their behavior and asked to recite poems or sing a song.
+In Germany, St Nikolaus and his companion visit homes on the evening of the 5th to ask whether the children behaved all year.
+St Nikolaus would be dressed in white robes and carrying a book (to double-check the year’s transgressions) and his Bishop’s Staff.
+Children would be tested for behavior and asked to recite poems or sing songs.
 The child would get a gift for doing well.
-Knecht Ruprecht (in my part of Germany… ) is a more sinister figure, who carried a sack and a switch.
-Children who were bad could be given a switch or taken away in the sack.
+In my part of Germany, Knecht Ruprecht, St Nicholas’ companion, is a more sinister figure who carries a sack and a switch.
+Bad children could be given a switch or taken away in the sack.
 YIKES!

-To prepare for the visit, children would tidy their rooms and clean their toys.
-Shoes would be polished and set out by the door or on a windowsill.
-Some kids even left a bit of hay or straw for St Nicholas’s Donkey) Children still wake to find, candies, gold coins, and even small treats on December 6th.
+Children would tidy their rooms and clean their toys to prepare for the visit.
+Shoes would be polished and set out by the door or on the windowsill.
+Some kids even left a bit of hay or straw for St Nicholas’s Donkey) Children wake to find candies, gold coins, and even small treats on December 6th.

-In some communities, children dress as St Nicholas, and go door to door collecting treats.
+In some communities, children dress as St Nicholas and collect treats door-to-door.

 St Nicholas and the Christkind

-Before Martin Luther and the Protestant Reformation shook up the Catholic church and German beliefs in the 16th Century, St Nicholas day was THE DAY for gift giving.
-Martin Luther wanted to change the focus away from the Saints, and instead put it on Christ.
-The story of Christkind as a gift giver… an embodiment of Jesus in the form of an Angel… took over.
-Instead of Dec.
-6, children would receive their gifts on Christmas Eve.
+Before Martin Luther and the Protestant Reformation shook up the Catholic church and German beliefs in the 16th Century, St. Nicholas Day was THE DAY for gift giving.
+Martin Luther wanted to change the focus away from the Saints and instead put it on Christ.
+The story of Christkind as a gift giver—an embodiment of Jesus in the form of an Angel—took over.
+Instead of December 6, children would receive their gifts on Christmas Eve.

 Still, as with every story, things got blurry.
-Early on the Christkind was thought to travel WITH St Nicholas bringing gifts, almost as if they are companions.
-And today, many families celebrate both, with small gifts on St Nicholas day… and then gifts from the Christkind on Heilig Abend (Christmas Eve).
+Early on, the Christkind was thought to travel with St Nicholas, bringing gifts, almost as if they were companions.
+And today, many families celebrate both, with small gifts on St Nicholas Day and then gifts from the Christkind on Heilig Abend (Christmas Eve).

 Read more about the Christkind here–> Christkind Tradition